csoneira/DATAFLOW_v3/README.md

-# Unified Dataflow for miniTRASGO Charged Secondary Cosmic Ray Network
+# Unified Dataflow for miniTRASGO Cosmic Ray Network

 ## Overview
 This repository contains the unified dataflow system for analyzing data from the **miniTRASGO** charged secondary cosmic ray network.
 The dataflow integrates various sources, processes them in real time, and outputs a unified dataset that can be used for visualization, monitoring, or further analysis.